Warboid World

-Warboid World is a play-by-mail game originally published and moderated by Adventures by Mail in 1983 in which players build up armies of robots and send them to destroy other players' robot factories.
+Warboid World is a play-by-mail game (PBM) originally published and moderated by Adventures by Mail in 1983 in which players build up armies of robots and send them to destroy other players' robot factories.

 History and development

 The 24-page saddle-stapled softcover rulebook for Warboids was written by Jack Everitt, Robert Cook, Michael Popolizio, and R. Steven Hasen, with interior and cover art by Tom Clark.
 Robert Cook created the programming for the computer moderation.
 It was published by Adventures by Mail of Cohoes, New York.
 A licensed copy of the game was also run in the U.K. by Roger Trethewey.
 In 1984, the cost of play in the United States was $1 for the rulebook, $3.50 for set-up, and $3.50 for each turn.
 In the U.K. the cost of each turn was £1.75.

 Gameplay

 Warboid World is a computer-moderated play-by-mail game for sixteen players set in the far future, after computers and robots have destroyed humanity.
-Each player takes on the role of a sentient computer that controls a damaged underground robot factory and a few functioning robots.
-Players remain anonymous.
-The player must order the functioning robots to repair the factory and build new robots while defending the factory from enemy robots.
+Each player takes on the role of a sentient computer that controls a Subterranean Industrial Complex (STIC) — a damaged underground complex that starts with two functioning factories that can produce more robots and powerplants, 30 damaged, non-functional factories, two internal powerplants — used to power functioning factories, repair damaged factories and power tunneling equipment — and five external powerplants that are used to power sensors, seize enemy robots, send orders to the player's robots, and power up new robots.
+Each player starts by using their turns to repair factories and build new robots while defending the factory from enemy robot attacks.
 There are designs for 25 different robots, each having a different combination of attack power, defense power, reserve power, and movement capability.
 In addition, some robots have special powers.
-The player can also set up sensors on the surface to warn of approaching robots, which the player can then attempt to capture.
+A player can also use sensors on the surface to warn of approaching robots, which the player can then attempt to capture.

-Once the player has built enough robots, the player can move on to the main objective of the game: to send out robots to destroy other players' robots and factories, both of which net the attacking player Victory Points.
-If a player's factory is destroyed, that player is eliminated from the game.
+Once a player has built enough robots, they can move on to the main objective of the game: to send out robots to destroy other players' robots and factories, both of which net the attacking player Victory Points.
+If a player's STIC is destroyed, that player is eliminated from the game.
 At the end of a set number of turns, the player with the most Victory Points gained from destroying robots and factories is the winner.

+One of the unique aspects of this game is that players remain anonymous.
+To ensure that players cannot figure out what game they are in or if their friends are in the same game, every player is told their STIC is buried under hex 5050, each player is given a different game number, and a number of games are started at the same time, all in order to prevent diplomacy and collusion between players.